section-engineering-education/engineering-education/content/articles/how-to-split-a-monolithic-architecture-into-micro-frontends/index.md

 published: true
 url: /how-to-split-a-monolithic-architecture-into-micro-frontends/
 title: Splitting a Monolithic Architecture into Micro-frontends.
-description: This article introduces the reader to micro-frontends and their advantages compared to monolithic applications.
-IT also demonstrates illustrate how micro-frontends works.
+description: This article introduces the reader to micro-frontend applications and their advantages compared to monolithic ones.
+It also demonstrates how micro-frontends works.
 author: ephraim-njoroge
 date: 2022-02-22T00:00:00-17:30
 topics: []